expothecary/geo_sql/README.md

 one to audit feature usage for compability and avoid incompatible use in the first place.

-For example, if targeting both `SpatialLite` and `PostGIS`, the code should only use the standard SQL/MM features plus those in the `GeoSQL.Common` modules.
+For example, if targeting both `SpatiaLite` and `PostGIS`, the code should only use the standard SQL/MM features plus those in the `GeoSQL.Common` modules.

 To make this even easier, each of the top-level modules supports the `use` syntax which pulls in their suite of features and introduces helpful aliases with one line in your code: